rpmiskin/embedded-broker/README.md

     from("embedded:queue-name")

-For more information see the Camel documentation for the JMS endpoint.
+For more information see the Camel documentation for the [ActiveMQ component](https://camel.apache.org/activemq.html).

+See the [embedded-broker-example](https://github.com/rpmiskin/embedded-broker-example) project for a working example.